macvfx/p5backups/README.md

 Need to add logging and other features

 - logging

-- talk to watchman
-- make sure server is backup
+- make sure server is back up and running

 # P5 Server backup